saiharas/saiharas/README.md

 <p align="center">
 i block hide and report freely
 <p align="center">
-i have diagnosed severe social anxiety, adhd, + more. please be patient with me. i can be be very avoidant + experience mood swings easily.
+i have diagnosed severe social anxiety, adhd, + more. pls be patient with me. i can be very avoidant + experience mood swings easily.
 <p align="center">
 do NOT copy, post, or colorpick my ponies.
 ASK for inspo! if we're super close then ur probably an exception for this i just dont want randoms copying my shit
 <p align="center">